-The qualifications for each of these two groups are identical, but the functions of the two teams are distinct.
+We have two types of elders at the Summit-directional elders and campus elders.
+The qualifications for each group are identical, but the functions of the two teams are distinct.
 The directional elder team provides oversight for the church at large, dealing with big picture issues such as finances, facilities, church planting, and strategic endeavors.
 The campus elder teams focus primarily on shepherding at their individual campuses.